Fdawgs/yh-sider-obfuscation-service/README.md

 <img src="https://raw.githubusercontent.com/Fdawgs/ydh-sider-obfuscation-service/main/docs/images/ydh_trakcare_sider_contextual_link.png" width="474">

-This section is for members of the Solutions Development and Application Support teams at Yeovil District Hospital NHSFT, or other NHS Trusts that use InterSystems TrakCare as their PAS.
+This section is for members of the Solutions Development and Application Support teams at Yeovil Hospital, or other NHS Trusts that use InterSystems TrakCare as their PAS.

 To adhere to Black Pear/NHS Somerset ICB's [contextual launch specification](https://github.com/Somerset-SIDeR-Programme/SIDeR-interop-patterns/wiki/contextual-launch), the SIDeR contextual link's icon profile values in TrakCare must be set to the following: